Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # The complete list of games compatible with the Game Boy Printer and the Printer Emulator (ポケットプリンタ - 対応ソフト)

 There is in total 110 games compatible with the Game Boy Printer (and printer emulator).
 I've tested all of them them on various machines (DMG, GBC, GBA and the Chinese GB Boy Colour clone, serial plugged to the Arduino to print) and can certify the printer support with printer emulator, even if some printing features are very tricky to reach !
 I used a general purpose flash cartridge (EZ-FLASH Junior) for testing the games I do not own (most of them in fact).
 Some rare games require the original cartridge (one game uses the uncommon HuC-3 mapper) or another flash cartridge for no obvious reasons (two games with common mappers are only compatible with the [GB SMART 32M](https://github.com/Raphael-Boichot/GB-SMART-multiboot-rom-manager)).
 One "game" (SMARTCOM) required a rom modification (I had to hack a hack from [Furrtek](http://furrtek.free.fr/?a=smartcom)) to counterpass a boot sequence trick and allow printing with real hardware.
 Assessing single or double speed mode in protocol was made with an analog oscilloscope probing the clock pin.
-I'm probably the only human on earth to have printed with all games compatible with the Game Boy Printer, **which is a quite nerdy achievement I admit.**
+I'm probably the only human on earth to have printed with all games compatible with the Game Boy Printer, which is a quite nerdy achievement I admit (but I know at least someone jealous of that).

-The .zip file in the repo contains 100% or any% saves ready to use with printer features unlocked for most of the games, as well as examples of printer emulator output and prints for each of them.
+The .zip file in the repo contains 100% or any% saves ready to use with printer features unlocked for many games, as well as examples of printer emulator output and prints for each of them.
 See the "Game Boy Printer Emulator - Games Support.xlsx" to check the various hints to print from these games, obscure Japanese and totally WTF ones included.
 This complete list was established by cross-checking English and Japanese game titles known for using the printer and by rom code analysis to reveal some new ones that were never included in any list before.
 This list was never published online before june 2021 and contains probably the entire game collection that uses the printer.

 The [NeoGB Printer](https://github.com/zenaro147/NeoGB-Printer) uses the same engine and has exactly the same compatibility with games.
 It even adds some serial protocol analysis to automate automatic/timeout modes.